akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

 );
 ```

-Register it in the requirejs file:
+Register it as a new entry in your `requirejs.yml` file:
 ```yaml
 # src/Acme/RangeBundle/Resources/config/requirejs.yml
 config: